nennigb/EasterEig/README.md

-Consider a parametric eigenvalue problem depending on a parameter \(\nu\).
+Consider a parametric eigenvalue problem depending on a parameter $$\nu$$.
 This arises for instance in

   - waveguides, where the _wavenumber_ (eigenvalue) depends on the frequency (parameter)
   - waveguides with absorbing materials on the wall, where _modal attenuation_ (eigenvalue imaginary part) depends on the liner properties like impedance, density (parameter)